MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 can replace the existing structures with the specified relationship.

 1. Choose the Copy button to begin copying the selected relationships.
-When the copying process is finished, the window will remain open and you’ll be able to select more relationships to copy.
+When the copying process is finished, the window will remain open and you'll be able to select more relationships to copy.

-2. When you’ve finished copying entities, close the window.
+2. When you've finished copying entities, close the window.

 #### Examples of copying organizational relationships